A Frank-Wolfe-based primal heuristic for quadratic mixed-integer optimization: Primal Heuristics

-\paragraph{Large Neighborhood Search.} Moreover, we combine our approach with the following large neighborhood search heuristics. \begin{enumerate} \item We introduce ASENS (Active Set Enforced Neighborhood Search), an adaptation of the RENS heuristic~\cite{RENS} that leverages integer vertices sampled during the execution of Frank-Wolfe algorithms.
-The active set refers to the set of extreme points of the feasible region whose convex combination forms the current iterate.
-Note that in recent variants of Frank-Wolfe, the active set size is kept small by performing correction steps and favoring steps that are local to the active set (see~\cite{tsuji2022pairwise} for the blended pairwise conditional gradients variant and~\cite{besancon2025improvedalgorithmsnovelapplications} for explanations and convergence guarantees when favoring local steps).
-In our case, ASENS is used only when more than 50\% of variables have the same values across all points in the active set.
-ASENS then fixes these variables to these values and solves the subproblem.
-In most cases where ASENS is employed, the subproblem fixes significantly more than 50\% of all variables, and the domains of the continuous variables are also reduced to the convex hull of the active set. \item We implement the undercover heuristic~\cite{Undercover}, specifically designed for nonlinear problems.
-Undercover (UC) identifies and fixes a subset of variables such that the resulting subproblem becomes linear and in many cases easier to solve.
-Our implementation solves a minimum vertex cover integer linear program to determine this subset, then fixes these variables to values from a reference solution obtained from Boscia's branch-and-bound tree.
-We also experimented with undercover started from multiple covers that were different enough from each other but did not observe performance improvements.
+\paragraph{Undercover.} We implement a variant of the undercover heuristic~\cite{Undercover}, specifically designed for nonlinear problems.
+Undercover (UC) identifies and fixes a subset of variables such that the resulting subproblem becomes linear and, in many cases, easier to solve.
+Our implementation solves a minimum vertex cover integer linear program to determine this subset, then fixes these variables to values from the current Frank--Wolfe iterate from Boscia's branch-and-bound tree.
+We also experimented with undercover initialized from multiple diverse covers but did not observe performance improvements.

-\item We also incorporate the solution improvement heuristic RINS (Relaxation Induced Neighborhood Search)~\cite{RINS} improvement heuristic, which identifies promising search regions by fixing all variables that have identical values in both the incumbent solution and the current fractional solution of the branch-and-bound tree.
-Also, RINS is used only when more than 50\% of variables have the same values across the incumbent solution and the current fractional solution.
+\paragraph{RINS.} We implement a Frank--Wolfe-based variant of the Relaxation Induced Neighborhood Search (RINS)~\cite{RINS}.
+While traditional RINS fixes variables that have identical values in both the incumbent solution and the current relaxation solution, our variant identifies promising search regions by fixing all variables that have identical values in both the incumbent solution and the current Frank--Wolfe iterate from the branch-and-bound tree.
+Similar to ASENS, RINS is used only when more than 50\% of variables agree between the two solutions.